The Event Planning Process

 Otherwise, guest speakers or panel discussions that reflect the vibrant life of the law school will be publicized via the website at the discretion of the director of communications.
 Exceptions can be made when guests have security concerns or other reasons to avoid publicity.
 If your guest has such concerns, notify the law school's director of communications.

 - Flyers: When completing the Publicity Request form on Community Property, you will be able to upload a flyer (please add “FLYER” to the end of the file name).
-Upon approval, Alanna Bridgett (in the Dean’s suite) will print and stamp four (4) copies of the flyer and notify the Event Contact when they are ready for pickup.
+Upon approval, Sarah Greenblatt, director of communications, will print and stamp four (4) copies of the flyer and notify the Event Contact when they are ready for pickup.
 Drexel University policy dictates that flyers can only be posted in designated areas, which, in the law school building, include bulletin boards only, and is strictly limited to one flyer per floor.
 Flyers in unauthorized places, including all doors, elevators, and tables, as well as duplicate flyers on the same floor's bulletin board, will be removed.

 - Posters: When completing the Publicity Request form on Community Property, you will be able to upload a file for poster printing (please add “POSTER” to the end of the file name).
 Upon approval, Jerry Arrison (in room 130) will print the poster and notify the Event Contact when it is ready for pickup.
 Requests for posters must be made at least seven (7) full days prior to the event date.